adlewic/Emoji_Gem/README.md

 ##Emoji Picker ✌🏻

-This gem allows you to integrate a small menu of emojis to add  to your articles / post  and every text field that you want.
+This gem allows you to integrate a small picker menu of emojis 😎 🙊 👏🏻 to add to your articles / post  and every text field that you want.

 ```ruby
 gem 'simple_form'